Building and maintaining a System of Intracellular Compartments: Master equation for de novo assembly of Golgi cisternae

 \end{small} Due to the independence of fission and fusion events assumed above, we can use $\sum_{k_s=1}^4 P_{ss}(k_s \vert M, N_-)=1, \, \sum_{k_s=1}^4 P_{ss}(k_s \vert M + \mathbb{M}^+_{\{j_r\, i_r\}}, N_-)=1 \,\forall \,r$ in the first two lines, and $\sum_{i_r=1}^4 P_{ss}(i_r \vert M, N_\v, N_+)=1,\,\sum_{i_r=1}^4 P_{ss}(i_r \vert M - \mathbb{M}^+_{\{l_s\, k_s\}}, N_\v, N_+)=1 \, \forall \, s $ in the last two lines to sum these out.
 With this simplification, consider the terms corresponding to the fusion cycle, \begin{small}

 \end{small} where we have segregated the sums based on the order of ${\{i_r , j_r\}}$ and used the fact that for the fusion cycle, ``virtual'' mass is added in forward transition and subtracted in backward transition (reflected in the sign of $\mathbb{M}^+_{\{j_r \, i_r\}}$).
-Since the ``real'' mass is kept fixed over a cycle (and is set by the lower index above), and always increments by 1 over each cycle, we can club the first two terms and the last two terms in the above sum.
+Since the ``real'' mass is kept fixed over a cycle (and is set by the lower index in Eq.\,\eqref{eq:current_deriv2_si}), we can club the first two terms and the last two terms in the above sum.
+We further assume that each fusion cycle works independently (with size increasing by one unit over each cycle), and the steady state current stays the same over all the cycles during the time scale of cisternal size update.
 As mentioned above, the growth of a cisterna of size $M$ is conditioned on the availability of fusion enzymes (fusogens) and fission enzymes (fisogens) - $P(N_+)$ and $P(N_-)$ respectively.
-We further assume that each fusion cycle works independently, and the steady state current stays the same over all the cycles during the time scale of cisternal size update.
 Hence, the number of fusion events per unit time is given by the available number of fusogens $(N_+)$,

 \begin{small}

 \end{small} which can be written as \begin{small}

 \end{small} where $J_{ss}^{+}$ is the steady state current over the fusion cycle.
 Note that for the $1$-enzyme model, these would correspond to a fusion cycle for size $M$ and a fusion cycle for size $M-1$.
 Now, the number of fission events per unit time is given by the available number of fisogens $(N_-)$.
 Repeating the same steps for the fission terms in Eq.\,\eqref{eq:current_deriv1_si} with the fact that for the fission cycle, ``virtual'' mass is subtracted for the forward transition and added for the backward transition, \begin{small}